 Friday: Special Mentions Assembly

-The Headteachers or Deputy Headteacher are responsible for leading all whole school assemblies.
-Teachers lead Key Stage assemblies.
+The Headteachers or Assistant Headteachers are responsible for leading whole school assemblies.
+Teachers lead Key Stage and Class assemblies.
 The music teacher or any other teacher with musical ability leads the singing assembly.